 It rains a lot this time of the year in New Orleans.
 It's quite rainy in Jacksonville.
 In July, Jacksonville usually receives less rain than New Orleans.
 Jacksonville gets 5.4 inches (137 mm) of rain, while New Orleans receives 5.9 inches (149 mm) of rain each month for the summer.

 Both New Orleans and Jacksonville during the autumn are popular places to visit.
-Also, the shopping scene and the music scene are the main draw to New Orleans this time of year.
+Also, the city's sights and attractions, the shopping scene, and the music scene are the main draw to New Orleans this time of year.

 In October, Jacksonville is generally around the same temperature as New Orleans.
-Temperatures in Jacksonville average around 70°F (21°C), and New Orleans stays around 69°F (21°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and New Orleans fluctuates around 69°F (21°C).